 District water sources in 2014 and 2015 were below historical averages as a result of Statewide drought conditions.
 Water supply conditions improved in 2016 and 2017 due to above-average hydrology.
 Drought conditions affect local surface water runoff as well as CVP and SWP allocations.
 During drought years, the District offsets certain reductions in CVP and SWP allocations through exchanges, transfers, and other supplemental supplies.
-See the caption "FACTORS AFFECTING WATER SUPPLIES - California Drought and District Response."
+See the caption "FACTORS AFFECTING WATER SUPPLIES - California Drought Management."

 Differences in water deliveries and sources may vary significantly from one year to the next.
 Factors such as voluntary and mandatory water use reductions, hydrologic conditions, environmental conditions, new development, operations of the SWP and the CVP and the economy affect water delivery volume.
 Water source volume is generally affected by hydrology and State water regulations.
 During years of wet hydrological conditions, District deliveries may decrease as a result of decreased demand (i.e., for irrigation uses); however, sources of water may increase during such periods as a result of increased surface water runoff.
-Increased sources during years of wet hydrological conditions may be stored for delivery during years
+Increased sources during years of wet hydrological conditions may be stored for delivery during years of dry hydrological conditions.
+The water stored in the groundwater subbasins managed by the District during

 (2) Decrease primarily a result of State and locally mandated reductions in water use in response to drought conditions.
-See the caption "FACTORS AFFECTING WATER SUPPLIES - California Drought and District Response."
+See the caption "FACTORS AFFECTING WATER SUPPLIES - California Drought Management."